semo94/the-architect/docs/backend-spec.md

 - `OAUTH_STATE_SECRET`: New requirement for signing OAuth state parameters
 - `MOBILE_DEEP_LINK_SCHEME`: Must match the deep link scheme in mobile app
 - `SECURE_COOKIES`: Should be `true` in production (HTTPS required)
-- `JWT_REFRESH_SECRET`: Currently unused (refresh tokens are random, not JWTs) but kept for future extensibility

 ## 13. Implementation Summary